-Most couples rely on temporary separation as a mean of working on their marriage and bringing back the spark in their life when this plan fails some might opt for a divorce whereas some stay in the separation phase for as long as they want.
+Most couples rely on temporary separation as a means of working on their marriage and bringing back the spark in their life.
+In case this plan fails, some might opt for divorce, whereas some stay in the separation phase for a longer duration.

 1. Choose your words carefully